ThatsVie/atlas-web_front_end/developer_tools/README.md

 Go to the 'Network' tab and refresh the page to load all resources.

 Note the total data transferred and the resources loaded at the bottom of the Network tab.

-It shows two figures- the first is the actual data transferred (compressed), and the second is the total size of all resources once processed (uncompressed).

 Screenshot of the Network tab displaying these figures is saved as `16-weight.png`